Part 6·6.4·16 min read

 genetic diseasesclinical geneticsvariantsinheritancediagnosis

-Every person carries an estimated 4–5 million variants relative to the human reference genome, including 2–3 de novo mutations (not present in either parent).
+Every person carries an estimated 4–5 million relative to the human reference , including 2–3 de novo (not present in either parent).
 Most are benign.
-About 50–100 are in genes associated with disease.
+About 50–100 are in associated with disease.
 A handful may be medically actionable.
-The clinical genetics problem — identifying which variants cause disease in a specific patient — is one of the most consequential applications of bioinformatics.
+The clinical genetics problem — identifying which cause disease in a specific patient — is one of the most consequential applications of bioinformatics.

 Modes of Inheritance

-The way a disease variant is transmitted from parent to child depends on whether it's dominant or recessive, and whether it's on an autosome, the X chromosome, or mitochondrial DNA.
+The way a disease is transmitted from parent to child depends on whether it's dominant or recessive, and whether it's on an autosome, the X , or mitochondrial .

 Autosomal Dominant (AD)

-One mutant allele is sufficient to cause disease.
-Each child of an affected parent has a 50% chance of inheriting the variant.
+One mutant is sufficient to cause disease.
+Each child of an affected parent has a 50% chance of inheriting the .

-Mechanism: either the mutant protein is toxic/interfering (dominant negative) or a 50% reduction in functional protein is insufficient (haploinsufficiency).
+Mechanism: either the mutant is toxic/interfering (dominant negative) or a 50% reduction in functional is insufficient (haploinsufficiency).

 Examples:

-• BRCA1/2 (hereditary breast/ovarian cancer): haploinsufficiency; one functional copy is usually sufficient for DNA repair, but the second hit in somatic cells leads to cancer
+• BRCA1/2 (hereditary breast/ovarian cancer): haploinsufficiency; one functional copy is usually sufficient for repair, but the second hit in somatic leads to cancer

 • Marfan syndrome (FBN1): dominant negative; the mutant fibrillin-1 disrupts normal fibrillin assembly